Nityanand4680/FAI-Advanced/README.md

 - Then U bind the values to the ngModel of the input.
 	- [(ngModel)] = value
 - Which dependency is required for accessing REST Services in UR Angular App?
 	- HttpClient from the HttpClientModule should be used.
 - What is the return type of all REST API Calls in Angular? => Observable<T>
-- What do we need to do if we want to display text content in upper case?
-- Using the pipe uppercase
+- What do we need to do if we want to display text content in upper case? => Using the pipe uppercase
-- Which interface is implemented by a custom pipe? =>PipeTransform and implement a function transform
+- Which interface is implemented by a custom pipe? => PipeTransform and implement a function transform
 - Why do we need to create a Service in Angular?
 A service is created to get a singleton object so that it can be used to call methods and maintain state across the application and in all the components of the app.
+It supports Dependency Injection, Singleton Feature and State Management.
 - How to bind an event to a function of a component in angular?
 - (click) = "function(args)" =>Refer the example of Master-Detail.
 - How to bind a property to an element in Angular? [] =>refer img src binding.